ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

 ## Processing input images

-The processing applied to input images is very simple.
+The processing applied to the input images is very simple.
 I convert the RGB images to gray scale and scale them down by a factor of 4 resulting in a 150x100 image.
 The aspect ratio was kept constant while down scaling.

 ## Calculating targets

-To calculate the TD targets for a given batch size, we first sample our reply memory randomly to get a batch of experience samples.
+To calculate the TD targets for a given batch size, I first sample my reply memory randomly to get a batch of experience samples.
 This is followed by extracting each component of the experience sample using a for loop.
-I then cnormalize the image data (current states and next states).
-We could have normalized the images while processing the frames but normalized images are of type float32 while non noramalized ones are of type uint8.
+I then normalize the image data (current states and next states).
+I could have normalized the images while processing the frames but normalized images are of type float32 while non noramalized ones are of type uint8.
 The latter takes up less memory when storing in the replay memory.

 ```
         def calculate_targets(self, batch_size):